nicolaromano/BIA4/ICA/Guidelines.md

     **It is better to have a more straightforward but working approach than a complex non-functional one.**

+- **Does our software need a GUI (graphical user interface)**

+    Depending on what your software does, a GUI can be very helpful!
+There are many Python packages to create GUIs.
+PySimpleGUI is a good one to look at, but there is no restriction on which packages you can use.

 - **How should we write documentation?**

     This is entirely up to you!